leya-print/leya-print-platform/web/templates/templates-lit/README.md

 ```

 Both the TypeScript compiler and lit-analyzer are configured to be very strict.
 You may want to change `tsconfig.json` to make them less strict.
+The project uses Rollup to crate the project distributables.

+Two components are build:
+`index.ts` and `lit-templates.ts` with the format .esm.js.
+The index file is used to export the templates package definitions, the lit-templates files are the content of the templates.
+In the /src folder a component called lit-templates.ts can be found, all usable components must be inserted in this component, lit-templates.ts is the root.

+When Leya links to the template solution, it can use the index.esm.js to retrieve information on what templates are available and the lit-templates.esm.js file to get the templates data.

+## Project Structure

+/dev/ -> index.html - folder that holds start html file when serving the project locally using in development environment, this file is used for testing, add components here to be rendered on serve.
+index.html -> html file server for running in production environment.
+.eslinttrc.json -> lint configuration.
+.prettierrc.json -> prettier configuration.
+rollup.config.js -> file to setup configuration for building project.
+web-dev-server.config.js -> file to setup configuration for building web server.

+/src/ ->
+    lit-templates -> folder to hold templates
+    models -> models used in components
+    index.ts -> file that has template-package information.
+    lit-templates.ts -> root component that should hold all template components.
+    my-element-index.ts -> test component element, use for reference has no other use.
+    template-package.const.ts -> file to setup templates package that will be available for use when linked to Leya.

 ## Testing